General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Two-Particle Dynamics in Curved Spacetime

 where it is necessary to assume that the transversal motion of the atom is frozen-in, i.e. $P_y$, $P_z=0$.
 One can then compute the dynamics in that frame without the presence of the Hamiltonian $H_\textsf{X}$, and subsequently reverse the unitary.
+In fact, the transformed picture then corresponds to the one representing laboratory setups, such that experimental settings and initial states are prepared in that picture.
 Thus, in quasi-1D settings, we do expect negligible effects originating from the cross-term Eq.~\eqref{eq: Cross-term Hamiltonian}, e.g., in the context of atom interferometry.